 Sensational premieres and new productions dominate this fledgling festival

 The festival's three year cycle provides the opportunity to use this cultural festival, which is the largest in North Rhine-Westphalia, as a way of going back to the beginning.
 Every three years there is a new programme, a new aesthetic and a new artistic director.
 This regular interval allows the festival to reinvent itself, while at the same time enabling each artistic director to properly develop their own programme over the course of three seasons.
 And, so far, every artistic director has succeeded.
 Gerard Mortier, the festival’s visionary founder, Jürgen Flimm, Willy Decker, Heiner Goebbels, and last but not least Johan Simons came to great praise among critics with their programmes and were playing in sold-out venues.
-Stefanie Carp followed her male colleagues, making the headlines not only with her cultural programme.
-Since 2021, Barbara Frey has been the festival’s new artistic director.
-The theatre and opera director is planning to target part of the programme explicitly at people who are not the conventional cultural audience.
+Stefanie Carp and Barbara Frey followed their male colleagues, making the headlines not only with her cultural programme.
+In 2024, the Belgian theatre director and artistic director of the Internationaal Theater Amsterdam (ITA) Ivo van Hove will take over the directorship of the Ruhrtriennale for three years.
 One thing is clear: Any Ruhrtriennale event is a risk, and a journey for both the artists and the audience on site.

 The Ruhrtriennale can best be compared with the Festival d'Avignon or the Edinburgh International Festival: apart from the repertoires of the large theatre companies, this Ruhr Area festival is primarily one of production.
 With 30 major productions each year, the ambitious programme is dominated by premieres and revivals.
 Christoph Schlingensief staged his provocative Church of Fear at the Ruhrtriennale; video artist Bill Viola had five angels ascend the inner walls of the Oberhausen Gasometer and, as a young director, Nurkan Erpulat staged a sensation here with Mad Blood.